 It is useless (indeed, useful) to remember that bionic body parts also present problems to be addressed.
 Much previously published research has argued that at some level these advanced technologies that allow humans to control machines with their minds could pose a threat to their users' privacy.

 Un 2017 article in Nature argues that the integration of artificial intelligence and brain-computer interfaces could be used to manipulate human thinking and violate people's privacy.
-A belief also shared by the social philosopher Yuval Harari.
+A conviction also shared by the social philosopher Yuval Harari.

 Imagine having an interface that allows you to control a robotic assistant and many other smart home devices with your mind.
 If someone hacks it remotely, they could steal private information, read or intercept your thoughts, even send "orders" that you don't want.